Creative Test – Research for an Ad Campaign

 Therefore your message not only needs to resonate but also be memorable and persuade your audience to take action (e.g. learn more, go online).

 There are also several pitfalls that agencies may not even consider when advertising.
 It is key not only for your advertisement to be memorable, but also appeal to your audience.
 Sometimes the smallest nuances may have a large impact on prospects.
 Is the advertisement somehow offending your target audience?
 Often people do not realize that an ad may be culturally or ethnically insensitive.
+This is the importance of market research!

 A word, a line, an image, or color may also prompt the consumer to think of another brand or industry.
 You need to make sure your creative idea works for your specific brand.
 Pretesting allows for instinctive/knee-jerk reactions from the audience and provides you with the safety net to prevent a campaign from having mishaps.
 It also provides recommendations and direction to further enhance your campaign in order to ultimately improve ROI.